ptmcnally/school/README.md

 Navigate to http://127.0.0.1/

-Log in with "teacher@example.com" / password: "password"
+Log in with email: "teacher@example.com" / password: "password"

+# Testing Instructions

+## Dashboard

+Once logged in as a teacher (test account is linked to Alister Pinkey) you will be taken to the teacher's dashboard.
+The timetable widget should show the lessons for the current day.

+If the current day has no lessons you can set the date manually in resources/js/Pages/Dashboard.vue L25 to see this widget in action.

+## Timetable

+From the dashboard page, you can either click the "View Full Timetable" button, or click the Timetable tab at the top-left of the screen.
+This will take you to the Timetable overview screen.

+You can use the date selector to select the date you would like to see the lesson schedule for.
+Once a date is selected the page will automatically load the lessons.
+2023-07-04 for example has 3 lessons for that day.

+## Class Details

+You can view the class details and students list by clicking the class link on each lesson.

+To return back to the currently selected day in the timetable you can use the breadcrumbs menu.

 ### Notes

+- This app is built using Laravel, Inertia & Vue.js with Laravel Breeze for authentication.

-With more time this could be improved with more unit / feature tests.
+- With more time this could be improved with more unit / feature tests.

-Auth (sanctum) also needs configuring for API routes.
+- Auth (sanctum) also needs configuring for API routes.